olivergirard/BaconMachine/README.md

   - Make the yes-or-no option within main() more user-friendly.
   - Make cipher_array and language_array global.
   - Create multiple size variables.
+  - Allow for user input of (virtually) any size.
+I'm hoping this is possible with the usage of %m?
 - **Prevent certain combinations that cannot be pronounced.** These include myi, du, wi, etc.

 ## General Baconian cipher information